sketchplugindirectory/zeroheight-sketch-plugin/README.md

-# Sketch plugin for zeroheight
+# zeroheight - Sketch plugin

-Installing this will grant you access to the best ride of your life 👌
+zeroheight is the best way to collaborate on a design library.
+It's easy to add and use components from Sketch, then jump over to the website to do some more organising & view (and share) your automatically up-to-date styleguide.
+Head to https://www.zeroheight.com to read more.